tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

     _player_3d.process_mode = Node.PROCESS_MODE_DISABLED
 ```

 The **`await`** keyword pauses the execution of the function (not the whole game) until the signal after the keyword emits.
-The signal here is the `get_tree().process_frame`, which is called before the next physics frame is called on all the nodes in the tree.
+The signal here is `get_tree().process_frame`, which is called before the next physics frame is called on all the nodes in the tree.

 > aside negative
 > We need to use `get_tree().process_frame` since we are setting the `process_mode` property and `process` updates more frequently than `physics_process`.

 #### 2. Reset Player 2D Position
-The second problem is that once the 2D player dies, they stay on the spikes and constantly **die over and over**.
+The second problem is that once the 2D player dies, they remain on the spikes and constantly **die over and over**.
 To fix this, we need to reset the 2D player position upon **losing or winning** the 2D level.
 We will do this by **caching** the position of the player at the beginning of the game and then **moving** the 2D player to that position once the 2D game ends.

 Apply these changes to the `platforming_manager_2d.gd`:
 ```GDScript